Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Methodology

-To realize this target, a multi-modal cross-domain mixed fusion model with dual disentanglement is proposed for fault diagnosis under unseen working conditions.
+Based on this design, a multi-modal cross-domain mixed fusion model with dual disentanglement is proposed for fault diagnosis under unseen working conditions.
 The framework is illustrated as Fig.~\ref{fig:framework}.
-Preprocessing is conducted including transforming vibration signals into time-frequency representations and transforming acoustic signals into Mel-spectrograms.
-Cross-domain mixed fusion is firstly applied to randomly mix each modality across source domains to achieve modality augmentation.
+Preprocessing is first conducted, including transforming vibration signals into time-frequency representations and transforming acoustic signals into Mel-spectrograms.
+Cross-domain mixed fusion is subsequently applied to randomly mix each modality across source domains to achieve modality augmentation.
 Afterward, modality-invariant representations shared by the three modalities and modality-specific representations unique to each modality are extracted and disentangled.
-These disentangled features from three modalities are then fused through a triple-modal fusion module to form comprehensive representations for each source domain.
+These disentangled features from three modalities are subsequently fused through a triple-modal fusion module to form comprehensive representations for each source domain.
+It is worth noting that the modality-specific representations are preserved for information fusion as different sensing modalities capture complementary aspects of the underlying system dynamics and modality-specific features can serve as important complementary information for diagnosis.
+Furthermore, domain shifts induced by varying working conditions do not affect all sensing modalities in a uniform manner.
+Instead, certain fault-related cues may remain more stable or more discriminative in one modality than in others under domain shift.
+Therefore, retaining modality-specific components allows the model to preserve complementary information that is beneficial for potential robustness to distinguish fault categories under unseen working conditions.
 Subsequently, domain-invariant and domain-specific features are further learned and disentangled across all source domains to capture both shared and condition-dependent characteristics.
 Finally, a fault classifier is attached to accomplish fault diagnosis.